 Gerald C. Liu is assistant professor of worship and preaching at Princeton Theological Seminary.
-He earned his BA at Washington University in St. Louis, Missouri, his MDiv from Emory University (during which time he was also a theological fellow at Georg-August Universität in Göttingen, Germany), and his PhD from Vanderbilt University with a concentration in homiletics and liturgics.
-He has previously served as a British Methodist Minister in Nottingham, England and as assistant professor of homiletics and worship arts at Drew Theological School.
+He earned his BA in music at Washington University in St. Louis, Missouri, his Master of Divinity from the Candler School of Theology at Emory University (during which time he was also a theological fellow at Georg-August Universität in Göttingen, Germany), and his PhD from Vanderbilt University with a concentration in homiletics and liturgics.

-“An Interreligious Funeral for a Taiwanese Centenarian and the Mystery of Useless Suffering” in Homiletic 40.2 (2015).
+- “An Interreligious Funeral for a Taiwanese Centenarian and the Mystery of Useless Suffering,” Homiletic 40.2 (2015).

-“Implications of Aesthetic Education for Liturgical Education” in Proceedings (2015).
+- “Implications of Aesthetic Education for Liturgical Education,” Proceedings (2015).

 - “Christian Worship and the Question Concerning Technology,” Liturgy 30.2 (2015), 36-44.